jarkowski/simple-iban-checker/README.md

 # simple-iban-checker

-Simple JavaScript only example based on https://github.com/Simplify/ibantools
+**Simple JavaScript only example based on https://github.com/Simplify/ibantools .**

+Now npm, node.js etc. needed.
+This can be used for simple client side IBAN verification.